-Allowing for a 1/2" minimum expansion gap around all vertical obstructions is critical.
+Allow a 5/16" minimum expansion gap around all vertical obstructions.
 Wood expands and contracts with changes in humidity.
 Wood will buckle and/or cup if an adequate expansion space is not provided.
 Always allow for expansion when making end or side cuts around vertical objects.

-Continue across the room until finished.
-Remember to provide adequate spacing for expansion gap.
-Once completed, install molding and trim.
+Continue across the room until finished; remember to provide adequate spacing for expansion gap.
+Once completed install molding and trim.
 Thoroughly clean, sweep, and vacuum installed floor before further use.
 If floor is to be covered, use a breathable material such as cardboard or rosin paper.
 Do not cover with plastic.